Trench warfare: Russo-Ukrainian War

-In the Russo-Ukrainian War, to safeguard and assert their territories, both Ukrainian and Russian proxy forces have resorted to digging small trench networks and engaging in warfare akin to the trench fights of World War I in some aspects.
-This involves soldiers spending extended periods within trenches, employing cement mixers and excavators to construct tunnel networks and deep bunkers for added protection.
-After the Minsk peace agreements the front lines did not move significantly until the 2022 Russian invasion of Ukraine, as both sides dug elaborate networks of trenches and deep bunkers for protection and the two sides mostly fired mortars and sniper shots at each other.
+Trench warfare became a common characteristic of the Russo-Ukrainian War, first appearing at the War in Donbas, as both Ukrainian and Russian proxy forces resorted to digging small trench networks and engaging in warfare akin to the trench fights of World War I in order to safeguard and assert their territories.
+This involved soldiers spending extended periods within trenches, employing cement mixers and excavators to construct tunnel networks and deep bunkers for added protection.
+After the Minsk peace agreements in 2015, the front lines did not move significantly until the 2022 Russian invasion, and both sides expanded and reinforced in preparation for a future large-scale conflict, and the two sides mostly fired mortars and sniper shots at each other.

-The 2022 invasion also saw the construction of trench lines and similar defensive structures by both sides, especially after the end of the initial Russian offensive, resulting in a static war of attrition with slow advances and artillery duels, especially in Donetsk Oblast.
+The initial Russian offensive in 2022 was first composed of combined arms maneuvre warfare by Russian forces, specially at the Northern and Southern fronts, while fighting resumed at the heavily fortified trenchlines of the JFO zone.
+However, Russia failed to maintain the initial push and pulled back from the Northern and Northeastern directions, preferring to focus on capturing the Donbas and securing its gains in Southern Ukraine.
+The conflicted settled into trench warfare, seeing the construction of trench lines and similar defensive structures by both sides, resulting in a static war of attrition with slow advances and artillery duels, especially in Donetsk Oblast.
+Experts point to the return to trench warfare as a result of the high lethality of modern sensors, drones, and artillery, which reduced the ability of either side to concentrate armour or infantry for a large-scale assault without being rapidly detected and destroyed by highly-precise artillery and/or suicide drones.
+In addition, neither side was able to achieve air superiority due to the prevalence of anti-aircraft defenses, which prevents them from safely flying low and providing prolonged close air support.

 Pictures of muddy trenches, stumps of charred trees in a shell-pocked landscape made the Battle of Bakhmut emblematic for its trench warfare conditions, with neither side making any significant breakthroughs amid hundreds of casualties reported daily.
 Modern technology has adapted to the trench warfare, and use of drones and mobile networks is common.
 The battlefield has been described as "World War I with 21st-century Intelligence, Surveillance, and Reconnaissance".